 - Federal Direct Graduate PLUS Loans—a federal loan available to students enrolled in a program leading to a graduate degree.

-- Private Education Loans—many private lenders offer loans to students who need additional funds to pay for their post-secondary education.
+- Private Educational Loans—many private lenders offer loans to students who need additional funds to pay for their post-secondary education.
 This link provides lender names and a comparison tool to help in your selection.